Four in five Covid deaths had at least three medical conditions on death record

 When Covid-19 is identified as the UCOD, it is classified as a death ‘due to’ Covid-19, which differs from when it is just one of a number of conditions listed for those who died, in which case it is classified as a death ‘with’ Covid-19.

-The CSO figures released on Tuesday show that the largest number of accompanying conditions of Covid-19 deaths were diseases of the respiratory system, which were reported in 5,279 (or 98%) of Covid-19 deaths.
+The CSO figures released on Tuesday show that the largest number of accompanying conditions of Covid-19 deaths were diseases of the respiratory system, which were reported in 5,279 (or 98 per cent) of Covid-19 deaths.

-The second largest number of accompanying conditions in Covid-19 deaths were diseases of the circulatory system which were reported in 4,259 (or 79%) of Covid-19 deaths.
+The second-largest number of accompanying conditions in Covid-19 deaths were diseases of the circulatory system which were reported in 4,259 (or 79 per cent) of Covid-19 deaths.

-Chronic lower respiratory diseases were stated on 948 (or 18%) death certificates, with 714 (or 13%) having chronic obstructive pulmonary disease.
+Chronic lower respiratory diseases were stated on 948 (or 18 per cent) death certificates, with 714 (or 13 per cent) having chronic obstructive pulmonary disease.

-Covid-19 was the underlying cause of death in 2.3% of all deaths involving cancer of the bronchus or lung, in 3% of all deaths where breast cancer was reported, and in almost 6% of all deaths which mentioned prostate cancer as a condition suffered by the deceased person.
+Covid-19 was the underlying cause of death in 2.3 per cent of all deaths involving cancer of the bronchus or lung, in 3 per cent of all deaths where breast cancer was reported, and in almost 6 per cent of all deaths which mentioned prostate cancer as a condition suffered by the deceased person.

-Looking at the data by age, 91% of Covid-19 deaths occurred in persons aged 65 and over; 75% in persons aged 75 and over; and 42% in persons aged 85 and over.
+Looking at the data by age, 91 per cent of Covid-19 deaths occurred in persons aged 65 and over; 75 per cent in persons aged 75 and over; and 42 per cent in persons aged 85 and over.

-Slightly more males died due to Covid-19 in this timeframe than females (53% compared to 47%).
+Slightly more males died due to Covid-19 in this timeframe than females (53 per cent compared to 47 per cent).

 Gerard Doolan, CSO statistician in the vital statistics division, said: “It is worth noting that as a single death certificate can contain multiple accompanying medical conditions, the figures of deaths by condition do not represent the actual number of deaths from Covid-19.